public-data-and-ai-csm/Public-DataAI-Assets/docs/Watson_Assistant.md

 - [Learn how to export & import a Watson Assistant workspace](https://github.com/rodalton/export-import-wa-workspace) - great little guide done by [Ronan Dalton](https://github.com/rodalton) (with curl examples) of how to migrate your work via API calls from one Watson Assistant workspace to another.
 We like Ronan - he comes up with some really great stuff.
 - [Watson Conversation: How to Manage Workspaces](https://www.ibm.com/blogs/bluemix/2017/04/watson-conversation-manage-workspaces/) - great article and [code for a Watson Assistant workspace management tool](https://github.com/data-henrik/watson-conversation-tool).
 - [Extending Your Watson Chatbot](https://medium.com/@dtoczala/entending-your-watson-chatbot-fbd3291e0dd2) - article describing how to enable the Watson Assistant/Watson Discovery integration, allowing you to extend the capabilities of your chatbot to address those "long tail" questions.
+- [IBM Watson Assistant: Search Skill](https://www.youtube.com/watch?v=ZcgGf8J2Cfw) - a 4 minute video that covers setting up and using a search skill to enable a "longtail" chatbot.
+- [IBM Watson Assistant: Service Desk Integration](https://www.youtube.com/watch?v=pJSCZLQVgCY) - great overview of the Service Desk integration (think Zendesk, Salesforce, etc.), and how to set it up with the Watson Assistant service.
+- [Building voice-enabled cognitive applications with Watson](https://developer.ibm.com/tv/building-voice-enabled-cognitive-applications-with-watson/) - a seven minute video showing how to do the WAVI (Watson Assistant for Voice Interaction) integration, and in this instructional video, we see the integration being done with Twilio.

 ## Code
 - [Watson Assistant API Reference](https://cloud.ibm.com/apidocs/assistant/assistant-v1) - The API reference page.  be aware that there is also an [Assistant V2 API reference page](https://cloud.ibm.com/apidocs/assistant/assistant-v2), which covers the V2 API which does different things than the V1 API.
 - [How to Use Watson Assistant with Webhooks](https://www.youtube.com/watch?v=5z3i5IsBVnk&feature=youtu.be) - great video that covers using Webhooks with Watson Assistant and IBM Cloud Functions.
 [Morgan Langlais](https://github.com/modlanglais) also shares some code with you out on GitHub in her [Webhook demo](https://github.com/modlanglais/assistant-webhook-demo) project.
+- [IBM Watson Assistant: Webhooks Demo](https://www.youtube.com/watch?v=j8TBqD2rx2o) - see a video of webhooks in action, and an overview of how to set one up so you can integrate with an external website or service.
 - [10 Steps to Train a Chatbot and its Machine Learning Models to Maximize Performance]( https://developer.ibm.com/dwblog/2016/10-steps-train-chat-bot-chatbot-machine-learning/) - this outlines the methodology for training chatbots and the associated machine learning models to maximize performance.
 Although presented in the context of chatbots due to their high popularity, the methodology applies to all cognitive solutions, not just chatbots.
 Old, but still relevant.
 - [Chatbot with Conversation, NLU and Weather](https://developer.ibm.com/dwblog/2017/chatbot-watson-conversation-natural-language-understanding-nlu/) - developerWorks article that walks you through setting up and cloning a project that will build a chatbot that uses Assistant, NLU and Weather.
 Good example and you can poke through the code.